AwalaApp/network-website/service-providers/funding.md

 Some funds will be specific to your country of residence, such as [Horizon 2020](https://ec.europa.eu/programmes/horizon2020/en/) (European Union), the [Prototype Fund](https://prototypefund.de/en/) (Germany) and [Innovate UK](https://www.ukri.org/councils/innovate-uk/) (United Kingdom).

-Finally, please note that even though Relaynet itself has received funding from some organisations above, your application wouldn't receive any special treatment -- it will be assessed on its own merits.
+Finally, please note that even though Awala itself has received funding from some organisations above, your application wouldn't receive any special treatment -- it will be assessed on its own merits.

 ## Build a proof of concept early on